-When I realized something was wrong: Over the next 4 months, I had follow-up tests but everything came back clear.
-I finally asked for an HPV test (which was not the standard of care at the time) and the results came back positive for high-risk HPV.
+When I realized something was wrong: Over the next four months, I would have several follow-up tests with my doctor and other specialists, but every secondary test came back clear.
+It was baffling.
+I was having abnormal Pap smears over and over, but follow up testing like ultrasounds and colposcopy (another view of the cervix) were all clear.
+Months went by and I finally asked for an HPV test (which was not yet the standard of care at the time) and the results came back positive for high-risk HPV.

 My treatment: I was then referred to a gynecological oncologist and several months after my first abnormal Pap smear, I had a cone biopsy surgery.
 It was when I sat down with my doctor to discuss the results of that surgery that I first heard the words “…it’s cancer.”
 And it was invasive.
 I learned that endocervical adenocarcinomas are a bit more rare and it explained why it took some time to find the tumor…it was hiding high up in my cervix where Pap tests didn’t reach and likely had grown unnoticed for several years.